-You may want to refrain from using the date filter as i has been known to incorrectly omit results that might actually help you.
+You may want to refrain from using the date filter as I have been known to incorrectly omit results that might help you.

 Other tips to search for your ancestors on the DPLA site!

 If you cannot find a particular ancestor then why not try different spellings of their name.
-I have tried this tip and it has worked for me on a number of occasions.
+I have tried this tip and it has worked for me on many occasions.

 I once found an ancestor of mine that was transcribed as “Cauch“.